Axia-Tech/AXIA-wiki/docs/general/scams.md

 If you've received a message from an admin over Telegram, ignore it.
 Our team members will never personally message you.
 Our social media accounts are posted on our website and any new social media accounts will be announced by our team.
-We will never offer to sell you DOT at a discount, air-drop "rewards", or message you privately to help with a problem you posted publicly.
+We will never offer to sell you SOLAR at a discount, air-drop "rewards", or message you privately to help with a problem you posted publicly.
 Our social media can be found below: